rdapal/COMP597-T5/README.md

 - [laura documentation](https://docs.google.com/document/d/1Ihfniv1CaWz79tO4IcXx3JG7pAZDIGWigAMDKiVTNDc/edit)

 TODO: add section for how to run experiments, how to edit files to add a new model etc.

+### GPT2 example
+#### How to setup a new model (GPT2)
+Files to edit/add:
+- Add a new model under the models directory, `energy_efficiency/src/models/gpt2/gpt2.py` : contains the GPT2 model definition, optimizer initialization, and trainer setup.
+- Create a bash script to run the experiments (optional), `energy_efficiency/start-gpt2.sh` : script to launch experiments with GPT2 model.
+- Edit the main launch file to add the new model, `energy_efficiency/launch.py` : add the model choice in the argument parser.
+- Edit the configuration file to add any model-specific configurations, `energy_efficiency/src/config/config.py`.
+- Edit the requirements file if new dependencies are needed, `energy_efficiency/requirements.txt`.
+- Add any additional files as needed for data processing, evaluation, etc.
+- Add trainer objects and/or trainer stats if needed under `energy_efficiency/src/trainer/`.

+Setting up a model - GPT2 example:
+1. Find and setup a tokenizer from Hugging Face transformers.
+Make adjustements as needed to make it compatible with your dataset.
+2. Find and setup an optimizer.
+Make sure to set the learning rate from the configuration object.
+3. Setup data processing using the tokenizer and dataset.
+4. Setup the model using data collator, a config from the model and a model (do not take the pretrained one).
+5. implement the trainer setup function.
+You can start with a simple trainer as shown in the example.
+You can implement more complex trainers as needed.
+6. Initialize the model and add it to the [init file](energy_efficiency/src/models/__init__.py) in the model factory.
+Make sure to add the model choice in the launch file argument parser and add any needed arguments to the configuration file.

+#### How to run experiments with GPT2
+Running experiments using launch.py - TODO: see laura documentation !!!

+Example commands to run experiments with GPT2 can be found in the `energy_efficiency/start-gpt2.sh` script.

+To run the model with codecarbon tracking, make necessary modifications to the codecarbon trainer stats and run the experiments as shown in the script.
+Add any other trainer stats objects as needed and run experiments accordingly.

 ---